Luciano-Lourencini/Estrutura-Basica-HTML/README.md

 # Estrutura-Basica-HTML
-Site que ensina a estrutura básica do HTML
+Site que ensina a estrutura e <tags> básicas do HTML Logo mais trará as do CSS também